ck37/coral-ordinal/README.md

 # CORAL ordinal classification in tf.keras

-TF.Keras implementation of ordinal classification using CORAL by Cao et al. (2019) with thanks to Sebastian Raschka for the help.
+TF.Keras implementation of ordinal classification using CORAL by Cao et al. (2019), with thanks to Sebastian Raschka for the help in porting from PyTorch.

 This is a work in progress, so please post any issues to the issues queue.

-See [colab notebook](https://colab.research.google.com/drive/1-jkKxUOrXBya_dDkWQN6qgI-R5B3Q2AQ) for an extended example.
+See [colab notebook](https://colab.research.google.com/drive/1AQl4XeqRRhd7l30bmgLVObKt5RFPHttn) for an example of using an ordinal output layer with MNIST.

 [Source repository](https://github.com/Raschka-research-group/coral-cnn/) for the original PyTorch implementation.